Table of Contents

 Arrive somewhere outside of peak hours and there will be fewer people around.
 This is good for solo travel photos with a tripod or self-timer and not worrying about the reactions of others or feeling you have an ‘audience’.

-Honestly, by this point, it doesn’t phase me anymore.
-I could whack up a tripod in Times Square and do a dance!
 Like anything, such as eating alone in a restaurant and not worrying what people think, it gets easier with experience and practice.
 Sometimes you have to fake it ’til you make it and ignore passersby until you genuinely stop worrying.

 Ask the right person